JetBrains/guide/site/java/tutorials/analyzing-dependencies/dependency-analyzer/index.md

 ## Finding conflicts

 We might only want to look at dependencies that have conflicts.
-When we select the **Show Conflicts Only** button, we see only dependencies that have conflicts.
+When we select **Show Conflicts Only**, we see only dependencies that have conflicts.
 In this example, we see that there is a conflict with the checker framework dependency.
 Fortunately, it's been resolved; we see that one version is greyed out.
 If we go back to the Maven tool window, we see that this version has been omitted for conflict.
 We can see that the version we are using is 3.5.0 which we get from postgres.

 ![Show Conflicts Only button](show-conflicts-only-button.png)